About Attorney General Lawrence Wasden

 Throughout his career, A.G.
 Wasden has been recognized for his leadership in the legal profession, public health, protecting children and consumers of all ages, prosecuting public corruption cases and promoting open and transparent government.

-As Attorney General, Mr. Wasden has framed his leadership of the office around two fundamental principles: The Rule of Law and calling legal “balls and strikes” fair and square.
+As Attorney General, Mr. Wasden has framed his leadership of the office around two fundamental principles: The Rule of Law and calling legal “balls and strikes” fairly and squarely.

 Mr. Wasden is a past Chairman of the Conference of Western Attorneys General and past President of the National Association of Attorneys General (NAAG).
 He currently serves on NAAG’s Mission Foundation.
 In his role with the Conference of Western Attorneys General, A.G.
 Wasden has been active in the Alliance Partnership, a program devoted to strengthening and reforming the justice system in Mexico.
 Since 2006, A.G.
 Wasden and the Alliance Partnership have led multiple training seminars for Mexican prosecutors, investigators and forensic experts making the transition to an adversarial system of justice.